micolous/helvetic/protocol.md

 Based on: https://www.hackerspace-bamberg.de/Fitbit_Aria_Wi-Fi_Smart_Scale

 That document appears to be based on the &lt;V32 FW (V2 protocol).
-They reported bugs to Fitbit so they changed the protocol.
+They reported security bugs to Fitbit, so the protocol was changed.

 All the values are *little-endian* (Intel byte order).